 When God prompted me to serve with Wycliffe, I thought, “How could a retailer and church youth director be of any good to the Sumer Institute of Linguistics (SIL), the International arm of Wycliffe Bible Translators.”
 I knew my Spiritual gifts were exhortation and project organizer because of my service with the church.
 Wycliffe needed managers, so with my experience, I ended up managing an Academic Publications Department for SIL.

 I felt so inadequate with only two years of college, working alongside linguists and college professors.
 Yet, in Christ, I started to feel valued and significant.
 Through Him, I was adequate.

 God took a small international department and grew it into a large, efficient productive service to help bring God’s word to those without it in their mother tongue.
 He brought people together to use their God-given skills and gifts (even if they weren’t sure what those were!).

 Finding your gifts and niche

-Expand your Network: Churches and Christian colleges, on location and online, offer Spiritual Gift Assessments, Skill Assessments and workshops to help determine how we are made and what we have learned in life’s experiences.
+Expand your Network: Churches and Christian colleges, on location and online, offer Spiritual Gift Assessments, Skill Assessments, and workshops to help you determine how you are made and what you have learned in life’s experiences.